SkySpiral7/Miscellaneous/src/README.md

 #Folders
 The javascript folder has javascript programs and html.
-The html files are self-contained programs (except "shell js tester.html") and the js files are libraries.
+The html files are self-contained programs (except "testRunnerExample.html") and the js files are libraries.

 The programs that are in this folder but not a subfolder are not javascript files.
 They will be described below.